-- 11.1 Changes may be made to programmes following initial approval through the UoA course and programme approval procedures.
-Such changes must be the subject of consultation between the UoA parent School, the Link Tutor (who is responsible for submitting the form(s) for approval) and the partner Institution and approved by QAC - It is acknowledged that programmes may have to be adapted to adhere to in-country requirements, particularly in relation to subject areas where there are differences in legal requirements and industrial practices.
-Such differences should be highlighted in the course and programme approval submission.
+- 11.1 Changes may be made to programmes following initial approval through the UoA SENAS procedures.
+Such changes must be the subject of consultation between the UoA parent School, the Link Tutor (who is responsible for submitting the SENAS form(s)) and the partner Institution and approved by QAC - 11.2 It is acknowledged that programmes may have to be adapted to adhere to in-country requirements, particularly in relation to subject areas where there are differences in legal requirements and industrial practices.
+Such differences should be highlighted in the SENAS submission.